 - 1. Quit Mail if it's open. - 2.
-Launch Mail and choose Preferences... from the Mail menu. - 3.
-Click on the General tab. - 4.
+Launch Mail and choose Preferences... from the Mail menu.

+- 3. Click on the General tab. - 4.
 Click the Manage Plug-ins... button at the bottom of the window. - 5.
 Make sure that SpamSieve.mailbundle is checked.
+Click the Allow Access button if Mail asks about that.
 (If SpamSieve.mailbundle isn't in the list, please see the If the Apple Mail Plug-In Doesn't Appear in the List or Doesn't Stay Enabled section).